roadrunner-server/docs/customization/events-bus.md

 }
 ```

-> **Note**
+{% endcode %}

+{% hint style="info" %}
-> You don't need to import your custom event types into the subscriber.
+You don't need to import your custom event types into the subscriber.
 You only need to know the name
-> of that event and pass a string to the subscriber.
+of that event and pass a string to the subscriber.
+{% endhint %}